 For most of us, our 18th birthday is nothing but a speck in the rear-view mirror.
 Our clothes have inexplicably shrunk in the laundry.
 We may have picked up ailments or disabilities along the way that we have to contend with.
-Carrying sixty or eighty pounds on a five mile hike over even ideal terrain just isn’t in the cards.
+Carrying 60 or 80 pounds on a five-mile hike over even ideal terrain just isn’t in the cards.

 When in the field, remember that ounces feel like pounds, and pounds equal pain.

-Carrying a gun and ammunition in a pack will quickly add a lot of pain to a hike, especially for those in poor physical shape.
-What’s more, the handgun you’ll want to have probably should be concealed about your person so it can be readily deployed if needed.
-Don’t bury your gat under your Goretex and other gear.
+Carrying a gun and ammunition in a pack will quickly add a lot of pain when bugging out, especially for those in poor physical shape.
+What’s more, the concealed carry handgun you’ll want to have probably should be about your person so it can be readily deployed if needed.
+Don’t bury your gat under your Gore-Tex and other gear.

 Water is heavy.
 If you live in regions with plenty of surface water, consider relying on water filtration over carrying your own in a bug-out situation.
-Filtration options range from something as easy and accessible as a Sawyer water filter (available at most Walmarts) to a more traditional hiking water filtration unit from Katadyn or MSR.
+Filtration options range from something as easy and accessible as a Sawyer water filter (available at most Walmarts) to a more traditional hiking water-filtration unit from Katadyn or MSR.

 I’ve seen my share of these get-home bags over the years.
 What’s more, I’ve made more than a couple myself.
-Back when I had more hair and less experience, my first bug-out gear barely fit in a large A.L.I.C.E. field pack (which is a 3,800-cubic-inch bag).
+Back when I had more hair and less experience, my first prepping attempt barely fit in a large A.L.I.C.E. field pack (which is a 3,800-cubic-inch bag).
 Upon finishing it, I looked in awe at all the stuff I’d managed to stuff inside.
 “This is great!”
 I thought to myself proudly.
 Then I picked it up, and that aluminum frame creaked and groaned.
 So did I.

 Working diligently, I pruned it down to 38 pounds and got it — barely — into a medium A.L.I.C.E. pack.
 From there, it gathered dust.
-Fast forward twenty years when I couldn’t walk through a Super Walmart buying groceries without needing a nap afterwards.
-I put that pack on and couldn’t walk a hundred yards without needing a break.
+Fast forward 20 years when I couldn’t walk through a Super Walmart buying groceries without needing a nap afterwards.
+I put that pack on and couldn’t walk 100 yards without needing a break.
 My legs burned by the time I’d made it back home.

 So I went to the gym and got into shape.

 I also bought a “hiking” backpack.
 Yeah, military packs look cool, but I wanted “sheeple” style.
-I’ve loaded it with less than ten pounds of stuff.
-It includes a Camelback-style water system.
-With a half-gallon of water, it’ll still weigh under 15 pounds and it works for me.
+I’ve loaded it with fewer than 10 pounds of stuff.
+It includes a Camelbak-style water system.
+With a half-gallon of water, it’ll still weigh less than 15 pounds and it works for me.

 Of course, your needs may differ from mine, depending on your bug-out location.

-I like the his-and-hers flashlights and water bottles even though smaller flashlight options are available to cut weight.
-The rope, knife and multi-tool are pretty much standard must-haves.
-However, carrying a case (!) of 12 of MREs on my back doesn’t sound like fun.
+I like the his-and-hers flashlights and water bottles, even though smaller flashlight options are available to cut weight.
+The rope, knife, first aid kit, and multi-tool are pretty much standard must-haves.
+However, carrying a case (!) of 12 MREs on my back doesn’t sound like fun.

 I see the electronic GPS unit, but I’m not trusting that.
 You want a real map and a real compass.
-You can’t get anywhere if you don’t know where you are to begin with.
+You can’t get anywhere in the United States if you don’t know where you are to begin with.
 Also missing is an Israeli Battle Dressing or similar for boo-boos that need more than a band-aid … not to mention some prescription or non-prescription meds.
-Shelter: add a heavy-duty mylar blanket, a poncho, tarp or similar material to keep precipitation off you.
+Shelter: Add a heavy-duty Mylar blanket, a poncho, tarp or similar waterproof material to keep precipitation off you.

-Bug-out bag #2: A scoped lever-action .357 rifle?
-Certainly a respectable choice and capable long arm.
+Bug-out bag #2: A scoped lever-action rifle in .357 Magnum?
+Certainly a respectable choice and capable long arm with enough firepower.
 With a proper sling and some skill, a rifleman could use that levergun’s iron sights out to its effective range sans scope.
 A survivalist could use it for small game or bad guys.
-And schlepping an extra hundred rounds of 9mm ball ammo?
-Is someone expecting to go plinking on the way home?
+And schlepping an extra 100 rounds of 9mm ball ammo?
+Is someone expecting zombies or to go plinking on the way home?

 The radios and the miniature SAS Survival Handbook are great, as is the folding entrenching tool (hopefully made in America, because the Chinese-made models usually fail on the first dig).
-Oh, and I want something besides Clif’s bars to eat.
+Oh, and I want something besides Clif Bars to eat.
 But maybe that’s just me.